 After escaping from slavery and publishing his autobiography at the urging of a friend, Douglass went to Liverpool to avoid recapture.
 Bouncing between Ireland and Britain for two years, he spoke to large crowds about slavery in America.
 Supporters such as Anna and Ellen Richarson took it upon themselves to raise money to purchase his freedom.

-$711.66 = $23,696.34 in Today’s Money
+($711.66 = $23,696.34 in today’s money)

-What are your thoughts about the financial life of Frederick Douglass?
-Were you surprised by the important role played by his British and Irish supporters?
+- Were you surprised by the important role played by his British and Irish supporters?

 Disclaimer: As always, if you need psychological or financial advice please seek a professional for your specific situation.

-Posted in First Creative Dollar
+Posted in First Creative Dollar, Reading/Writing

 Subscribe